What Is A Customer Journey Map?

 - What they do/did at that touchpoint (or use a session recording program to see exactly what they did, like hitting the “back” button when they land in the cart, etc.)

 To get a pulse across your entire customer base, consider tracking core CX metrics.
-These include Customer Satisfaction and Net Promoter Score.
+These include Customer Satisfaction (CSAT) and Net Promoter Score.
 You can use your customer feedback software program to deploy at specific touchpoints, alerting you to places where people are experiencing trouble that will require more of your attention.

 With this data, you can start to build a customer journey map for each segment persona, for each purchase stage, and each touchpoint, with an overlay for what they are thinking, feeling, wanting, doing, and most importantly, what they’re hoping to achieve.

-The Customer Success Component
+The Customer Success Component of a Customer Journey Map

 This is where we add Customer Success to the mix, ensuring that at each step, we have a crystal-clear understanding of each customer segment’s success milestones and ideal outcomes, so we can bridge any gaps between them.